musejs/v4-validator/README.md

 ## v4-validator

-This package is part of the [musejs](https://github.com/musejs) suite of components.

 This validator was inspired heavily by Laravel's [validator](http://laravel.com/docs/5.1/validation), in that it incorporates every rule present in that validator, and implements similar functionality.